mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 open, and will automatically start a Google search for the town that is recorded as that farm's :kbd:`SGADMIN` value.

-.. note:: If your action doesn't work, check that everything was entered correctly; typos are common with this kind of work!
+.. note:: |note| If your action doesn't work, check that everything was entered correctly; typos are common with this kind of work!

 |hard| |FA| Open a Webpage Directly in QGIS